hafnium49/modern_robotics_capstone_project/README.md

 #### 1. File Generation Verification

-After each test, verify the required files are generated in `results/[scenario]/`:
+After each test, verify the required files are generated in `results/` directories:

 ```bash
 # Check results structure